mxroute/mxdocs/LiveSite/content/branding/crossbox/_index.en.md

 You can completely brand Crossbox to fit your own needs, for yourself and your customers, friends, family, etc. You’ll have your own login URL, your own name for it, and your own logo.
 Here’s a quick guide to setting that up.

+Note: The final steps involves waiting for several hours, this won't be completed instantly at the end of these steps.
+However, after completing the steps, nothing more will be required of you other than to wait.

 ## Step 1: Create admin
 First you need to create an admin@ account on your domain.
 You can find a guide for creating an email account at this link [Add Email Account](https://mxroutedocs.com/directadmin/addemail/).